 Well, first of all Ishtar is my stage name, so please call me Dorte.
 Secondly, what you need to learn changes depending on where you are on your dance journey.
 But I basically help women shed their doubts and nerves and find their true dance potential.
 My students come from all walks of life and want to achieve different things when it comes to dancing.
 For some it may be their life long dream of performing on stage, for others to improve their posture or simply feel more confident when going about everyday life.
 No matter what the background or goal is, I ensure my students become the best dancer they can possibly be and move forwards with their technique, confidence and dreams.

-I believe in finding and ‘moving with the flow’ and performing ‘from the heart’.
-Meaning, feeling and enjoying the quality of the movement, not just executing it.
+I believe in finding your flow and performing from the heart’ Meaning, feeling and enjoying the quality of the movement, not just executing it.
 True dancers melt into the three M’s: moment, movement and music.
 To do so, you need to have good technique to support you, but also the confidence and knowledge to deliver a good performance and ideally loose yourself in the fun of it!

 I don’t just teach dance – I develop dancers and help them grow.